bayasdev/envycontrol/README.md

 If not on Arch Linux, you would have to:

-- Run `git clone https://github.com/geminis3/envycontrol.git` in a terminal window or install the tarball from the release page
+- Run `git clone https://github.com/geminis3/envycontrol.git` in a terminal window or install the tarball from the releases page.
 - Run `sudo python envycontrol.py --switch <MODE>` in the root of the repository to switch to a different graphic mode.

  OR